 “Manufactures” vs “manufacturers”

+This is another tough one and it’s just mixing up two similar words.
 I notice a lot of non-native English speakers get confused between “manufactures” and “manufacturers” for some reason.
 It’s tricky.

 - Manufactures: this is a verb as in “he manufactures tabletops.”